soham2534/Summer_Internship_2025/README.md

 - Built ingestion module to embed documents and store vectors.
 - Integrated FAISS for fast semantic search.
 - Connected models of ollama for grounded response generation.
-- Compared LLMs in terms of response tone and factual accuracy.
+- Compared LLMs in terms of response tone and actual accuracy.

 ### Week 3 (May 26 – June 1): Started building frontend
 - Started creating UI for hotel chatbot